 In Egypt, tomb paintings show images of people receiving massage.
 Plus, massage is part of Ayurveda, the traditional medical practice of India.
 The oldest known book about massage, written in China around 3,000 BC, is Cong-Fu of the Toa-Tse.

 As with many ancient practices, massage fell out of favor in the West for some time, and then made a comeback in the 19th and 20th centuries.
 In 19th century Europe and America, what we now know as the techniques of Swedish massage were part of medical gymnastics practiced by the medical profession.

-It was Johan Georg Mezger (1838 - 1909) who took Ling's passive gymnastics, further developed the techniques, gave them the French names they have today (effleurage, petrissage, tapotement, etc.), and put together what in the U.S. is now generally called Swedish massage (in Europe, it's commonly called classic massage).
+It was Johan Georg Mezger (1838–1909) who took Ling's passive gymnastics and further developed the techniques.
+He gave them the French names they have today (effleurage, petrissage, tapotement, etc.), and put together what in the U.S. is called Swedish massage (in Europe, it's commonly called classic massage).